Honestly, can you beat a good brownie when you need a chocolate fix?!

 - Some fudge chunks mixed in with the batter.

 - Little bits of reese’s pieces stirred in, and then a layer of peanut buttery goodness on the top.
+You can easily use a great food processor to make any nut butter you like, you don’t have to stick with peanut butter.

 - Get fruity and try these cherry brownies from Mummy Vs Work.